 It is better to wait until you get to Chamonix.
 That way you pay the change rate only once (as opposed to from dollars to Swiss Francs then to Euros).
 So wait until you are in France to change Dollars into Euros, but we recommend changing dollars into Swiss Francs in Geneva, as the majority of the trip actually takes place in Switzerland.
 In fact all the huts we are staying in, are Swiss huts.
 If you do not want to change too much money into Swiss Francs right away, you can also get more money in Verbier on the second day of the trip.

 It is extremely important that you stay properly hydrated and fluids are not cheap in high alpine huts.
 Count on spending about sfr.
 15 to 20 per day on tea, water, beer and wine for sure.
-Of course there are other things that will tempt you such as chocolate, cakes, sandwiches, and the undeniable Rosti.
+Of course there are other things that will tempt you such as chocolate, cakes, sandwiches, and the Swiss classic: Rösti.
 All things added up, sfr.
-200 for the week should probably do it.
+200 for the week should probably be enough.

 You have options.
 You can carry all your lunch food (as it is not included in the trip cost), but hardly anyone does that.
 Most people buy some bread, cheese, dried meat, sausage, chocolate, trail mix etc. in Chamonix that will last for a couple of days.
 Then they repeat this in Verbier and end up supplementing it with some items they buy at the huts later in the week.
 You can also have the hut keeper prepare a lunch packet.
 They are good, but pretty pricey at about $12 per lunch.